09. A Prescription For Living.

 By practising the teachings of the prophets within the various communities in which they arose, inherent social weaknesses were overcome and the establishment of new and powerful civilisations enabled.
 These are examples of religion acting as a 'prescription for living'.

-I believe that this is the true function of religion; to offer an ideal pattern or 'prescription' for human lives and communities.
-The various ingredients of each were designed specifically to heal the unique and differing problems of the age in which they appeared.
+This is the true function of religion; to offer an ideal pattern or 'prescription' to correct the illnesses and shortcomings of diverse human lives and communities.
+The various 'ingredients' and spiritual values promoted by each were designed specifically to heal the unique and differing problems of the age in which they appeared.
+The needs of one age are not the same as a future age may require; hence the apparent diversity between them which often became a source of animosity and division.

 Hinduism, (approximately 500 BC) prescribed eternal principles such as honesty, refraining from injuring living beings, patience, forbearance, self-restraint, and compassion, among others.
 The wisdom of the sacred cow, often scorned by ignorant westerners, has actually ensured the preservation of its countless adherents over millennia, ensuring a sustainable source of needs as diverse as ‘vegetarian’ drinks and food, transport, and building materials, with dung being used in many creative ways including as an energy source and a ‘plaster’ for walls and floor.